7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Monitoring-And-Backup-Resources/Azure-Administration-Log-Analytics.md

 Scenarios:
 - Assess update requirement and time-to-complete
-- Track Changes and identiy access issues
+- Track Changes and identity access issues
 - Security

 The following illustration highlights how KQL queries use the dedicated table data for your monitored services and resources.
 ![1080](azurekglqueries.png)

 Correctly designing a Log Analytics workspace deployment is important.
-Log Analytics workspaces are containers where Azure Monitor data is collected, aggregated, and analyzed.
+Log Analytics workspaces are containers where Azure Monitor data is collected, aggregated, and analysed.
 - Access mode
 	- workspace-context: access to all log in workspace where the permission is assigned
 	- resource-context: provides access to view logs for resources in all tables you have access to